sgigou/sgigou.github.io/_posts/2020-02-21-ios-custom-circular-progress-bar.markdown

 We will define the `progressRadius`, and the progress bar structure will be the same than the border, but the stroke width will be equal to `progressRadius`.
 The shape will be rolled up, and will look like a circle shape, but will be only composed of a stroke.

-Next, we will init the `strokeEnd` property to 0.0.
+Next, we will init the `strokeEnd` property to 0.0 — this means that none of the border will be drawn.

 ```swift
 let progressRadius = radius - 2 * lineWidth